desoleary/portfolio/Architecture.md

   - Cisco Security Plaform (AMP for Endpoints formerly Sourcefire)

 ## Learnt the following technologies
-   - Each library and framework choosen has been fully researched and tried out practically
+   - Each library and framework chosen has been fully researched and tried out practically
      - I have at times worked with a framework for example a heiraracal

    - Laravel (PHP equivalent to Ruby on Rails)